 Finally, here’s a scatterplot.
 It’s not the prettiest relationship in the world, but it does seem to have an upward slope:

 GiveWell is an organization that does in-depth charity evaluations, often using cost effectiveness estimates in their decision process.
 They’ve recently changed their approach to explicitly accommodate different philosophical positions, but the older models had their staff estimate different parameters for direct input.

 Dan Wahl had the good idea to run a monte carlo simulation by sampling from these staff parameters, which results in a set of estimates you can use to calculate the standard deviation and downside risk for an intervention.
 I downloaded his code and put the combined outputs into

 The cost effectiveness rankings here follow a similar pattern to the other datasets, although it’s a little less pronounced:

 So if you prefer to use the standard deviation as a measure, there do seem to be returns to risk taking – higher impact estimates tend to be noisier.
-But if the downside risk makes more sense to you, the lowest impact interventions underperform the mean less often, so there’s not a return to this measure of risk.
+But if the downside risk metric makes more sense to you, the highest impact estimates underperform the mean less often, so there’s not a return to this measure of risk.

 Evidence from Scientific Research

 I have two sources of data on the impact of scientific research.
 The first is from the Future of Humanity Institute’s (FHI) research looking at the long term impact of neglected tropical disease research.
 The second is data I collected from Google Scholar on the variation in citation counts vs. mean citation counts for individual researchers.

 I also found a few related papers in the existing “Science of Science” literature, and summarize those at the end.